MHaris404/Nodejs-Mono-to-Micro-Architecure/README.md

 # Nodejs-Mono-to-Micro-Architecure

-Here’s a **Git Branch Index README** you can place at the root (`README.md`) of your project to serve as a summary/index pointing to the different branches and their respective architectures:

----

-# Nodejs-Mono-to-Micro-Architecture

 **Branch Index & Project Summary**

 This repository demonstrates the evolution of a **Grocery Online Shopping App** from a **Monolithic Node.js architecture** to multiple **Microservices-based architectures**.